 - Start in Shkoder, the closest city with regular connections from Tirana

-- Take a furgon from Shkoder to Theth — approximately 3 hours
+- Shkoder to Theth by furgon: approximately 3 hours

-- Hike from Theth over the Valbona Pass to Valbona — 6 to 8 hours
+- Theth over the Valbona Pass to Valbona on foot: 6 to 8 hours

 - Return to Shkoder from the Koman ferry terminal

-Luggage transfer by pack mule is widely used and costs approximately $20 to $30 USD per bag.
-A local guide transports your heavy pack over the pass while you hike with a daypack.
-This is the standard approach for most experienced trekkers on this route.
+Luggage transfer by pack mule is widely used and costs approximately $20 to $30 per bag.
+A local handler carries your heavy pack over the pass while you hike with a daypack.
+This is the standard approach for most experienced trekkers on the route.

 The high alpine silence at the Valbona Pass is one of the more specific sensory experiences in European hiking.
 At the summit, normal ambient noise disappears.
-What breaks the quiet is the rhythmic clattering of hooves — pack mules navigating precipitous rocky ledges with a confidence and composure that makes every human hiker on the trail look considerably less certain of their footing.
+What breaks the quiet is the rhythmic clatter of hooves — pack mules navigating precipitous rocky ledges with a composure that makes every human hiker on the trail look considerably less sure of their footing.

-Pro Tip: Theth National Park guesthouses operate on a walk-in basis during peak season, but the best ones fill by early afternoon.
-Arriving late after a long furgon ride dramatically narrows your options.
+Pro Tip: Theth guesthouses operate on a walk-in basis during peak season, but the best ones fill by early afternoon.
+Arriving late after a long furgon ride sharply narrows your options.
 Contact guesthouses directly by phone or email wherever possible to hold a room.

-Albanian cuisine blends Mediterranean and Balkan influences around a core of organic olive oil, raw milk cheeses, and slow-roasted meats.
-The most authentic experiences happen at rural agrotourism farms, where traditional dishes like Tavë Kosi and Byrek are prepared using ingredients harvested that morning.
-The sustainable food movement is expanding rapidly, and it is reshaping the country’s culinary reputation on the international stage.
+Traditional Albanian cuisine blends Mediterranean and Balkan influences around a core of organic olive oil, raw-milk cheeses, and slow-roasted meats.
+The most authentic experiences happen at rural agrotourism farms, where dishes like Tavë Kosi and byrek are prepared using ingredients harvested that morning.
+The farm-to-table movement is expanding fast, and it is reshaping the country’s culinary reputation abroad.

 Core dishes to seek out: